-In practice, adding "gender identity" to the Human Rights Act allows rapists to sneak into women’s shelters in the same way that it allows neo-Nazis to claim that cross-burning is allowed because it’s part of their religion.
+In practise, adding ‘gender identity’ to the Human Rights Act allows rapists to sneak into women’s shelters in the same way that it allows neo-nazis to claim that cross-burning is allowed because it’s part of their religion.

 But Plett has always positioned himself as thoughtful about the bill.
 “If we want to look at a bill [that prevents workplace discrimination], I would look at with open eyes,” Plett told me.
 I pointed out to him that the sections of the bill that amend the Human Rights Act aim to do exactly that.
 Three provinces and one territory already have similar changes to their provincial human rights legislation, and they have not permitted sexual assault like what Plett describes.

-“I entirely, 100 percent support laws that deal with hate crimes,” he added.
+“I entirely, 100% support laws that deal with hate crimes,” he added.

-Senator Plett is the government’s lead on the bill in the Senate, and he will be sitting on the committee that studies the bill in the fall.
-Senator Ruth opposes the bill because she’s upset that the bill doesn’t contain protections for women—"sex" is not a an identifiable group in one section of the Criminal Code.
-“It’s quite simple: There’s no way, as a feminist for many, many decades, I’m going to accept a small group of women having protection in the criminal code without the majority having protection in the criminal code,” she told me.
+Senator Plett is the government’s lead on the bill in the Senate, and he will be sitting on the committee that studies the bill in the Fall.
+Senator Nancy Ruth opposes the bill because she’s upset that the bill doesn’t contain protections for women—‘sex’ is not a an identifiable group in one section of the Criminal Code.
+“It’s quite simple: there’s no way, as a feminist for many, many decades, I’m going to accept a small group of women having protection in the criminal code without the majority having protection in the criminal code,” she told me.

-Ruth also firmly believes that "gender identity" would not include women.
-She wants the word "sex" in the bill, or else there will be trouble.
+Senator Nancy Ruth also firmly believes that ‘gender identity’ would not include women.
+She wants the word ‘sex’ in the bill, or else there will be trouble.

 “Sex is the word.
 Stop giving me this gender shit,” she said.

-The two senators are the face of the bill.
-Senator Plett has continuously prolonged the debate, and Senator Ruth’s attempted hijack occurred just as the bill was supposed to come to a vote last year.
+The two Senators are the face of the bill.
+Senator Plett has continuously prolonged the debate, and Senator Nancy Ruth’s attempted hijack occurred just as the bill was supposed to come to a vote last year.
 It promises to do so again, if her concerns are not addressed.

 But the two are not the sole reasons that this bill hasn’t passed.